 Most therapists understand that the extreme behaviors of people with a borderline personality disorder diagnosis are often strategies for survival, self-management, and attachment.
-But their intense abandonment fears, inappropriate anger, and extreme reactions to loved ones can still set even experienced therapists on edge.
-This workshop will dismantle the bias against BPD clients and clear a path for a transformative therapeutic relationship with them by exploring the clinical choices that can truly make a difference.
+But their intense abandonment fears, uncontained states of rage, and extreme reactions to loved ones can still set even experienced therapists on edge.
+This workshop will dismantle the bias against BPD clients and clear a path for a transformative therapeutic relationship by exploring the clinical choices that can truly make a difference.
 You’ll discover:

 - How states of pervasive emotional dysregulation and low tolerance for the ups and downs of life and relationships can play out in sessions